 He wasn’t jealous of Chris, or P..
 He took the picture of P. and I below, and came in the car when my mom drove me up to Chris’s.
 Every week Rob and I went to the comic store and got all our new books and sat down to read them together.
 Swamp Thing was our most special shared passion and my mom would tease us about reading a comic with such a silly name.

 Everything was in place, but that’s not how life always works.

 I didn’t get to draw the New Mutants for Chris.

-That summer I went to San Diego Comic-Con for the first time, and although Chris looked after me as much as he could, everything fell apart.
+That summer I went to San Diego Comic-Con for the first time, at Chris’s suggestion, and although Chris looked after me as much as he could, everything fell apart.

 By the time I got sober, in January of 1989, Chris wasn’t writing the New Mutants anymore.

 He left the book in 1987, and what it became was…nothing that meant anything to me.
 But I still wanted to work in comics, despite everything, even if it wasn’t on the New Mutants, even though the scene was changing fast.

 It was a harrowing, exhausting process to break into the comic industry from St. Paul, where I’d gone to treatment, and stayed on the advice of the halfway house.
 I was constantly travelling to the cons and being constantly sexually harassed.